-statement statement 15H.
-(1) Where in criminal proceedings a 15w and 15x inserted or person gives oral evidence and-
+"Admissibility 15H.
+(1) Where in criminal proceedings a of person gives oral evidence and-

 - (a) he admits making a previous inconsistent statement; or - (b) a previous inconsistent statement made by him is proved by virtue of section 5, 6 or 7, the statement is admissible as evidence of any matter stated in it of which oral evidence by that person would be admissible.

 (2) Where in criminal proceedings evidence of an inconsistent statement made by a person is given under section 15D(1)(c), the statement is admissible as evidence of any matter stated in it of which oral evidence by that person would be admissible.

-Admissibility of evidence by video or audio recording
+Admissibility of evidence by video recording

-- Admissibility 15I.
-(1) This section applies where- - (a) a person, including an accused, is called as a witness in proceedings for an indictable offence or for the summary trial of an indictable offence; - (b) the witness claims or has at any time claimed to have witnessed whether visually or in any other way- - (i) events alleged by the prosecution to include conduct constituting the offence or part of the offence; or - (ii) events closely connected with the offence; - (c) the witness has previously given a statement of the events in question, whether in response to questions asked or otherwise; - (d) the statement was given at a time when those events were fresh in the witness's memory or would have been assuming the truth of the claim mentioned in paragraph (b); - (e) a video or an audio recording was made of the statement;
+- 15I.
+(1) This section applies where- - (a) a person is called as a witness in proceedings for an indictable offence or for the summary trial of an indictable offence; - (b) the witness claims or has at any time claimed to have witnessed whether visually or in any other way- - (i) events alleged by the prosecution to include conduct constituting the offence or part of the offence; or - (ii) events closely connected with the offence;

-- (f) the Court has made a direction that the video or audio recording should be admitted as evidence in chief of the witness and the direction has not been rescinded; and - (g) the video or audio recording is played in proceedings in accordance with the direction. - (2) A direction under subsection (1)(f)- - (a) may be made in relation to a video or an audio recording given by the accused; - (b) may be made only if it appears to the Court that- - (i) the witness's recollection of the events in question is likely to be significantly better in the video or audio recording than it will be when he gives oral evidence in the proceedings; and - (ii) it is in the interests of justice for the video or audio recording to be admitted, having regard in particular to the matters mentioned in subsection (3). - (3) Those matters are- - (a) the interval between the time of the events in question and the time when the video or audio recording was made;
+- (c) the witness has previously given a statement of the events in question, whether in response to questions asked or otherwise; - (d) the statement was given at a time when those events were fresh in the witness's memory or would have been assuming the truth of the claim mentioned in paragraph (b); - (e) a video recording was made of the statement; - (f) the witness is a child and the video recording was made in the presence of an adult chosen by the witness; - (g) the Court has made a direction that the video recording should be admitted as evidence in chief of the wirness and the direction has not been rescinded; and - (h) the video recording is played in proceedings in accordance with the direction.

+(2) A direction under subsection (1)(g)-

+- (a) may not be made in relation to a video recording given by the accused; - (b) may be made only if it appears to the Court that- - (i) the witness's recollection of the events in question is likely to be significantly better in the video recording than it will be when he gives oral evidence in the proceedings; and

+- (ii) it is in the interests of justice for the video recording to be admitted, having regard in particular to the matters mentioned in subsection (3). - (3) Those matters are- - (a) the interval between the time of the events in question and the time when the video recording was made; - (b) any other factors that might affect the reliability of what the witness said in the video recording; - (c) the quality of the video recording; and - (d) any views of the witness as to whether his evidence in chief should be given orally or by means of the video recording.